 Meanwhile, your debt payment-to-income ratio is $1,000 divided by $4,000, or 25%.
 Lenders will balk if much more than 40% of your income is going toward debt.

 Once you know how much you can afford for a down payment and how much you can pay each month, you just need to plug the numbers into a formula.
 You can do this at our Home Center, where an article on this topic includes a link to a handy worksheet.
-Also, check out these online calculators that can help you with much of the mathematical gymnastics involved.
+You can also check out these online calculators that can help you with much of the mathematical gymnastics involved.
 In addition, drop by our Buying or Selling a Home discussion board to ask questions or just learn from what others are discussing.

-To learn more about ways to save money and spend less, check out our Personal Finance area, which is chock full of guidance on insurance, buying a car or home, paying for college, banking, setting up short-term savings, getting out of debt, lowering your tax bill, and more.
+To learn more about ways to save money and spend less, check out our Personal Finance area, which is chock-full of guidance on insurance, buying a car or home, paying for college, banking, setting up short-term savings, getting out of debt, lowering your tax bill, and more.